ionic-team/capacitor-docs/docs/cli/commands/run.md

 - `--list`: Print a list of target devices available to the given platform
 - `--no-sync`: do not run the sync command
 - `--scheme <schemeName>`: set the scheme of the iOS project
+- `--configuration <name>`: Configuration name of the iOS Scheme
 - `--target <id>`: Run on a specific target device
+- `--live-reload`: Enable Live Reload
+- `-l`: Shorthand for `--live-reload`
+- `--host <host>`: Live Reload by loading the web view from the specified host
+- `--port <port>`: Live Reload by loading the web view from the specified port
+- `--forwardPorts <port1:port2>`: Automatically run "adb reverse" for better live-reloading support